Red fan coral. Photo: Wondrous World Images

 In response to the proclamation proposal, we received 45 unique submissions from a range of stakeholders including: IOT organisations, groups/associations and individuals; mainland-based commercial fishing concession holders and representative bodies; recreational and local fishing groups; research and conservation organisations and mainland-based individuals.
 We also received 12,733 ‘campaign’ submissions facilitated by the conservation sector.

-Following the establishment of the marine parks, Parks Australia has continued to work closely with Christmas Island and Cocos (Keeling) Islands communities on the preparation of management plans for the marine park.
+Following the establishment of the marine parks, Parks Australia continued to work closely with Christmas Island and Cocos (Keeling) Islands communities on the preparation of management plans for the marine park.
 Island-based advisory committees were established to provide local perspectives and expertise on the development of the management plans for the marine parks.
+7 meetings of each advisory committee were held to assist with preparation of the draft management plans.

 More information